bipbip276/PDM/README.md

 Personal Data Manager (PDM) is a personal digital vault to keep your files private, intact and accessible. ([website](https://edenuniverse.net/PDM/information.html))

 PDM allows you to host all your personnal data to keep your files in a single standard folder located on the server.
-Files can be added by drag-and-drop, 'shared' from a mobile device), uploaded over FTP, etc... depending on your server configuration.
+Depending on you system configuration, files can be added by drag-and-drop, 'shared' (from a mobile device), uploaded over FTP, etc….
 Uploaded files can then be viewed, edited, archived or set as reminders.

 ## Install, Customize, Develop

 To install PDM: Download, uncompress, copy onto a linux + http/php server.
+For testing, it can also directly run on php embedded http server.

 System configuration is done by editing directly the server file (php) and the client file (html/javascript).
 Plugins can be added/removed/modified to give the user server-level functionnalities (backup, password management, share from mobile devices, etc...).